danilopedraza/stpl/EXAMPLES.md

 ```
 Session 1, intensification, first stage:
-Squat 3x10x67.5% of TM
+Squat 3x10x67.5%
 ```

+Note that here I'm just putting the percentage.
 Later I would like to generalize more to make the program description more succinct, but this does just fine.